jamesmontemagno/Xamarin.Plugins/Media/readme.txt

 Android: When you set SaveToAlbum this will make it so your photos are public in the Pictures/YourDirectory or Movies/YourDirectory.
 This is the only way Android can detect the photos.

+Windows Phone 8 Silverlight: Photos are automatically saved to camera roll no mater what, this is a limitation of the API.

 ### Additional Setup
 Permissions Requirements:
 **Android:**
-The `WRITE_EXTERNAL_STORAGE`, `READ_EXTERNAL_STORAGE` & `CAMERA` permissions are required, but the library will automatically add this for you.
+The `WRITE_EXTERNAL_STORAGE`, `READ_EXTERNAL_STORAGE` permissions are required, but the library will automatically add this for you.
 Additionally, if your users are running Marshmallow the Plugin will automatically prompt them for runtime permissions.

+Additionally, the following has been added for you:
+[assembly: UsesFeature("android.hardware.camera", Required = false)]
+[assembly: UsesFeature("android.hardware.camera.autofocus", Required = false)]

 **iOS**